AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md

 ## Recommendations

-At the top of the Reports page, you can find AI/ML-driven recommendations based on your progress.
+At the top of the [!UICONTROL Reports] page, you can find AI/ML-driven recommendations based on your progress.
 Check back periodically for helpful tips and insights!

    ![](assets/understanding-goal-tracking-and-projected-registrations-7.png)

 ## Person-Level Predictions

 Click the **[!UICONTROL Members]** tab to view all your program members.
 Hover over the **[!UICONTROL Registration Likelihood]** or **[!UICONTROL Attendance Likelihood]** bars to see exact percentages and categorizations.
 You can then take action on members in a particular category (e.g., everyone in the "Less Likely" to register category), and specifically target them to potentially boost your registration numbers.

    ![](assets/understanding-goal-tracking-and-projected-registrations-8.png)